oracle-devrel/oci-arch-queue-oke-demo/README.md

 [![License: UPL](https://img.shields.io/badge/license-UPL-green)](https://img.shields.io/badge/license-UPL-green) [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=oracle-devrel_oci-queue-fn-oke-demo)](https://sonarcloud.io/dashboard?id=oracle-devrel_oci-queue-fn-oke-demo)

-## THIS IS A NEW, BLANK REPO THAT IS NOT READY FOR USE YET.
-PLEASE CHECK BACK SOON!

 ## Introduction

 This is an example project that will enable the consumption of queue messages and will POST the messages to an OCI function provided by the user.